ryoureddy/medadapt-content-server/README.md

 ## Acknowledgments

 - NCBI for providing access to PubMed and Bookshelf APIs
-- Claude for the MCP integration capability
+- Anthropic for Claude and the MCP integration capability